rajesh1279/Scientific-publishing/Analysis of publishing.md

 **A Brief Description of the Project**

-## Table of Contents
+## Problems

 1. It is driven by greed, not love of discovery or helping out
 2. A particular way of thinking  or particular direction of research which is worth of publication Is forced Restricting the flow of ideas in a particular direction , which is against the scientific principle
-3. Review in done only once and it is not verified over and over , repeatability is way so something get credibility No scope of improvement of already published papers
+3. Review in done only once and it is not verified over and over , repeatability is way  something get credibility No scope of improvement of already published papers
 4. No space for small contribution but we all know that those small discussion among peer is what Make a new idea click, leads to progress,